Hasan4825/RankingT/README.md

 # Visual Object Tracking by Using Ranking Loss and Spatial-Temporal Features (RankingAF and RankingSF)
 The official implementation of the Visual Object Tracking by Using Ranking Loss and Spatial-Temporal Features (RankingAF and RankingSF).
-The article will be here after the publication process.
+The article that summarizes this method is submitted to MVAP.
+The article details will be given here after the review process.

 ### Trackers
 These project introduces a novel two-stream deep neural network tracker for robust object tracking.
 In the proposed network, we use both spatial and temporal features and employ a novel loss function called ranking loss.
 The class confidence scores coming from the two-stream (spatial and temporal) networks are fused at the end for final decision.
 Using ranking loss in the proposed tracker enforces the networks to learn giving higher scores to the candidate regions that frame the target object better.
 As a result, the tracker returns more precise bounding boxes framing the target object, and the risk of tracking error accumulation and drifts are largely mitigated when the proposed network architecture is used with a simple yet effective model update rule.